 We see so many beautiful artistic and highly styled pregnancy photos online, you’d be forgiven for thinking it’s all a bit overwhelming.
 But it doesn’t have to be!
 Heidi Talic, a Click Love Grow courses grad, prefers more of a lifestyle approach to her maternity sessions, and this one included pictures with a toddler.

-So with the help of Heidi and that gorgeous gallery, we came up with 7 easy maternity photo ideas with a toddler, to provide you with plenty of beautiful, natural moments to capture, and take away the overwhelm…
+So with the help of Heidi and her gorgeous gallery, we came up with 7 easy maternity photoshoot ideas with a toddler!
+These will provide you with plenty of beautiful, natural moments to capture, and take away the overwhelm…

 Do this only with mum’s permission, and make sure she’s standing close by in case her little one gets a little too close to the edge!

 Have them lay down on the bed and get comfortable.
-Encourage mum to interact with her little one and and tell her to ignore the camera.
-Give these prompts to mum and/or her little one:
+Encourage mum to interact with her little one and tell her to ignore the camera.
+Give these prompts to mom and/or her kid:

-Vary your shots with close ups of laughter, kisses, hands tickling, and wide shots to include that belly… don’t forget the belly!
+Vary your maternity photoshoot with close-ups of laughter, kisses, hands tickling, and wide shots to include that belly.
+Again, don’t forget the belly!

-Show me a toddler who doesn’t like to run and I’ll show you a sleeping child!
+Maternity pictures with kids involve a lot of movement.
+Show me a toddler who doesn’t like to run, and I’ll show you a sleeping child!

 Ask mum to stand at the back so you can capture her (and her belly) in the distance.
 This also means she can hold her little one until you’re ready to start shooting.

 You’ll need a fast shutter speed of around 1/800.
 You’ll also need to use a continuous focus mode so that your camera will track the movement of your subject, and refocus each time it moves out of your focus point.